Rowland Hall

-Rowland Hall (RHSM) (formerly Rowland Hall-St. Mark's) is an independent school of 945 students from preschool to high school on two campuses in Salt Lake City, Utah.
-The current headmaster is Mick Gee.
-There are 100 teachers, with approximately 32 high school teachers.
+Rowland Hall (formerly Rowland Hall-St. Mark's, RHSM) is an independent private school of roughly 1000 students from preschool to high school on two campuses in Salt Lake City, Utah.
 Founded in 1867, Rowland Hall is the oldest school in Utah.
+Originally a religious school affiliated with the Episcopal Church denomination, Rowland Hall became independent in the 1930s.

+The school's mission statement is: "We inspire students to lead ethical and productive lives through a college-preparatory program that promotes the pursuit of academic and personal excellence."

 History

 Rowland Hall traces its roots to St. Mark's School, which was founded in Salt Lake City by Episcopal Bishop Daniel Sylvester Tuttle in 1867.
 In support of newly established public schools in the Utah Territory, St. Mark's School was closed in the early 1890s.
 However its sister school, Rowland Hall, remained open.

 Rowland Hall has operated as a school continuously since St. Marks was founded by Bishop Tuttle in 1867.
 Rowland Hall opened in 1880 as a boarding school for girls from ranches in neighboring states; the school opened on the First Avenue campus in Salt Lake City.
 The historic building was originally a home built by George D. Watt in about 1862.
 Rowland Hall is the oldest school in continuous operation in Utah, predating the establishment of public schools in the Utah territory.
 During the Great Depression of the 1930s, when the Episcopal Diocese of Utah could no longer afford to support the school, graduates and parents assumed financial responsibility and reorganized Rowland Hall as an independent school.

 In 1956, St. Mark's re-opened as an independent day school for boys in two historic houses and a so-called tin shed that were located next door to Rowland Hall, sharing the same city block.
 St. Mark's merged with Rowland Hall in 1964 to become Rowland Hall-St. Mark's, an independent coeducational school.

 The Middle and Upper Schools moved to the Lincoln Street Campus in 1984.
 The Lower and Beginning Schools moved to the McCarthey Campus on Guardsman Way in 2002.
 The historic campus on First Avenue was sold to the Madeleine Choir School.
+In 2024, construction began on the Steiner Campus on Sunnyside Avenue, which will unite the school in the fall of 2026.